 "There is no viable data in anything," Alsman said, referring to the staff's proposed approach.

 The city hopes that its parking study will address the issue of inadequate data, though the answers aren't expected to come for some time.
 Palo Alto's Chief Transportation Official Jaime Rodriguez said the city wants to get reliable, independently verified numbers.
 Staff is scheduled to return to the council next week with a proposed contract for a consultant to conduct the study.
-The council directed staff to return in six months a report on the progress of the study.
+The council directed staff to return in six months with a report on the progress of the study.

-At the same time, city officials plan to establish the parameters of the "downtown cap" study, which according to Rodriguez' report will consider the "land use types, densities and recent and projected development around the Downtown to determine future land use and parking needs/strategies to support land use changes."
+At the same time, city officials plan to establish the parameters of the "downtown cap" study, which according to Rodriguez' report will consider the "land use types, densities and recent and projected development around the downtown to determine future land use and parking needs/strategies to support land use changes."
 Planners look to hammer out the scope of the downtown study in the next month or two, Planning Director Curtis Williams said.

-The council also backed staff's recommendations to study installation of more electric-vehicles and bike-parking stations and to discuss with Professorville and Downtown North residents the potential for short-term solutions such as loading zones and on-street parking permits for Professorville residents whose homes don't have parking or driveways.
+The council also backed staff's recommendations to study installation of more electric-vehicle and bike-parking stations and to discuss with Professorville and Downtown North residents the potential for short-term solutions such as loading zones and on-street parking permits for Professorville residents whose homes don't have parking or driveways.
 The lattermost proposal proved the most controversial, passing with a 5-4 vote (Vice Mayor Greg Scharff and Councilmembers Larry Klein, Gail Price and Nancy Shepherd dissented).

 Scharff made the motion to endorse most of the proposals in the new staff report, including the two major studies.
 He also suggested that the city's Planning and Transportation Commission review the progress of the various initiatives before they return to the council for further consideration.
 Most of his colleagues agreed.

 "I think this is a preliminary approach by staff," Scharff said.
-"It's a good one and I'd like to see it move.
+"It's a good one, and I'd like to see it move."

 Karen Holman said it was a "systemic problem" that needs a near-term solution.
-She argued that the city should create a residential permit-parking program in the downtown neighborhoods and urged staff to consider more immediate revisions to the zoning code, including changes that would roll back some of the parking exemptions for new developments.
+She argued that the city should create a residential-permit-parking program in the downtown neighborhoods and urged staff to consider more immediate revisions to the zoning code, including changes that would roll back some of the parking exemptions for new developments.